MARDAScience/MARDAScience/README.md

 # Marda Science

 We are a tiny science consultancy.
 We consist of Dr Daniel Buscombe and Dr Maria Campbell.
 Our [website](https://www.mardascience.com) is still under development but details some of the work that we do.
 This is the landing page for Dan's page of software repositories and datasets that concern projects in Machine Learning, Deep Learning, Remote Sensing, Computer Vision, Image Processing, and Geospatial analysis.
 It gives a more complete picture.
 Dan often [tweets](https://twitter.com/magic_walnut) about the status of various projects and how to use his software tools.
+Some teaching resources are hosted through our [Gitlab repository](https://gitlab.com/mardascience).

-My other github handle is [dbuscombe-usgs]().
-I develop codes collaboratively and host them mostly in a range of Github organizations.
+Dan's other github handle is [dbuscombe-usgs](https://github.com/dbuscombe-usgs).
+He develop codes collaboratively and host them mostly in a range of Github organizations, listed below:

 * [Doodleverse](https://github.com/Doodleverse)
 * [DigitalGrainSize](https://github.com/DigitalGrainSize)